SeedV/SeedLang/design/overview.md

 ## Sandbox

 The Sandbox restricts the abilities of SeedInterpreter, to avoid unnecessary or risky invocations to the hosting environment.
-It also set up a security boundary for the byte code running inside the virtual machine.
+It also sets up a security boundary for the byte code running inside the virtual machine.
 Hence, it can detect and identify malicious code as early as possible.

 ## Visualizers